cpb-/password-encryption/README.md

 without keeping clear-text passwords directly in the configuration files.

-The `-l <login>` option was added to use on an embedded system where the SSH password of a specific account has to be modified by the customer.
+The `-l <login>` option was added to use on an embedded system where the SSH password of a specific account had to be modified by the customer.

-In this specific case, the `has` tool had to be installed on the embedded board system produced with  Yocto Project.
+In this specific case, the `hasher` tool had to be installed on the embedded board system produced with  Yocto Project.
 A sample Yocto recipe for this task is present with the sources (`password-encryption_git.bb`).